 18. In training for patient encounters, does your medical school's curriculum introduce strategies to have conversations with patients about the health effects of climate change?
 2 Yes, there are strategies introduced for having conversations with patients about climate change in the core curriculum.
 1 Yes, there are strategies introduced for having conversations with patients about climate change in elective coursework.
-0 No, there are not strategies introduced for having conversations with patients about climate change Score explanation: The curriculum does not currently include strategies on having conversations with patients about the health effects of climate change.
+0 No, there are not strategies introduced for having conversations with patients about climate change Score explanation: This topic is not discussed within the curriculum.

 19. In training for patient encounters, does your medical school's curriculum introduce strategies for taking an environmental history or exposure history?
-2 Yes, the core curriculum includes strategies for taking an environmental history.
-1 Only elective coursework includes strategies for taking an environmental history.
-0 No, the curriculum does not include strategies for taking an environmental history.
-Score explanation: the curriculum does not currently include strategies for taking an environmental history.
+Yes, the core curriculum includes strategies for taking an environmental history.
+Only elective coursework includes strategies for taking an environmental history.